Saltside/thrifter/README.md

 # Thrifter

 Thrifter addresses the shortcoming in the official library for production uses.
-It's most important features are:
+Its most important features are:

 * Thread safe via connection pool
 * Safe for use in long running processes